dundd2/LibraManage/readme.md

 # LibraManage

 ## Overview
 This repository contains a comprehensive Library Management System developed using Python and Tkinter.
-I undertook the project as a personal endeavor to enhance my programming skills and create a functional application that can be used to manage library operations efficiently.
-The system includes features for user authentication, book management, member management, and transaction handling.
+I undertook the project as a personal endeavour to enhance my programming skills and create a functional application that can be used to manage library operations efficiently.
+The system includes user authentication, book management, member management, and transaction handling features.

 ## Features
 - **User Authentication**: Secure login system with password hashing.